pressingspace/dmg-read-more/readme.md

 ### 3. WP-CLI search results

-If 1,000s of posts are returned it can be difficult for users to copy the post IDs from STDOUT.
+If 1,000s of posts are returned it can be difficult for users to copy the post IDs from STDOUT, and to easily see the number of results returned and the date range (when no dates are supplied).

-Suggested improvements are:
+Improvements to consider are:

+- Support a `--verbose` argument that adds the query dates, post type and a `Total results: ` line to the output.
+- Support a `--timezone` argument that adjusts the search query to a specified timezone.
+- Support an `--output` argument to save the IDs to a file (without knowing the unix command to achieve this).
 - Support pagination arguments such as `--page` and `--per-page` to split the results into smaller groups.
-- Support an `--output` argument to save the IDs to a file (without knowing the unix command to achieve this).